MedInfoSys®: Frequently Asked Questions

 However, no solution is instantly certifiable as compliant with any regulation or validation as this depends on three things:

-How the system code was developed and then maintained (which NIP is responsible for)
+- How the system code was developed and then maintained (which NIP is responsible for).

-How are roles handled in the system?
+How are roles and security handled in the system?

 MedInfoSys® is designed to ensure that users only see the information they are allowed to see (in part, this is also a usability concern, to make information relevant), and that they have the correct permissions to use the system.

 User records are controlled by designated administrators (although these administrators would, in turn, be controlled by a customer’s SOPs) and the system can also enforce password expiry and renewal (a common timeframe being every 3 months).

 Users are usually categorised by a combination of country and/or department (for data protection and workflow reasons), with varying levels of permissions to ensure that only certain individuals can see and/or change certain records.
 These permissions are usually based on a matrix of reader, editor and administrator.

 SOPs would govern the creation of new users, and any changes in permissions.

 - Content providers (medical information staff logging and responding to enquiries and also maintaining reference materials).